t-lm/statdocs/docs/perso/index.md

 # Favourites and alerts

-Statit allows you to record and follow the series you need easily.
+Statit allows you to save the series or collections you need to help you find them easily.

 ## Following a collection

 To get started, we are going to follow a collection.

-Head to the [Pink sheet](https://www.gostatit.com/world-bank/pink) collection from the World Bank.
+Head to the [Pink sheet](https://www.gostatit.com/world-bank/pink) collection.
 This is a public collection redistributing international commodity prices compiled by the World Bank.

 On the top right of the page, you can see the 🖤 icon.
 Three options are possible: